 -A connection with self and the world outside

-For who: Everyone who is interested in finding ways of letting go and being themselves to be present in moment.
+For who: Everyone who is interested in finding ways of letting go and being themselves to be present in the moment.
 No previous skills from dance or movement needed.

 A workshop designed to find freedom in movement, let go and dance like no one’s watching.
 This is explored through creative and free movement, drawing on different practices such as butoh-dance, holistic bodywork and contact improvisation.
 We work both alone and together with others, drawing on the collective pool of creative energy.
-Through the practice we can deepen self-awareness and begin to make links to oneself and one’s emotions.
+Through the practice, we can deepen self-awareness and begin to make links to oneself and one’s emotions.

 The workshop is great for everyone who is interested in getting in touch with the self and tap into new sources of energy.

-Creative movement workshops: free and open for everyone.
+Free and open for everyone.
 90-minute bilingual (English-Russian) workshops exploring creative movement through holistic and creative movement practices.